SK-EID/smart-id-php-client/README.md

 }
 catch (SmartIdException $e) {
   // Handle exception (more on exceptions in "Handling intentional exceptions") throw new RuntimeException("Authentication failed.
 NB!
-Use exception handling blocks from above example.". $e);
+Use exception handling blocks from above example: ". $e);
 }

 $authenticationResponse = null;